 4. Air Out the Funk With Help From the Kitchen

-are both time-tested ways to absorb unpleasant smells.
+Baking soda and coffee grounds are both time-tested ways to absorb unpleasant smells.
 While you can buy baking soda packages meant for deodorizing, there's no need to pay for a special product.
 A plastic container filled with baking soda left open in your car for a few days will work just fine.
 The same goes for fresh coffee grounds.
-Vinegar

 Experts recommend leaving your windows open during a vinegar treatment, but once it dries, the vinegar smell will dissipate.

 Pro Tip: Use a small, sealable plastic container (repurposing an old food container works) as an in-car trash can, as the sealed top really does make a difference.
 Empty or replace it regularly to keep the car's cabin clean and free of odors.